alinush/6.824-lecture-notes/l05-paxos.md

  - so we can continue even though `S3` was down
  - proposer must not wait forever for any acceptor's response

-What would happen if network partition?
+#### What would happen if network partition?

  - I.e. `S3` was alive and had a proposed value B
  - `S3`'s prepare would not assemble a majority

+#### The homework question

-_The homework question:_ How does Paxos ensure that the following sequence of events can't happen?
+How does Paxos ensure that the following sequence of events can't happen?
 What actually happens, and which value is ultimately chosen?

       proposer 1 crashes after sending two accepts